U.S. was 'cocked and loaded' to strike Iran: Trump confirms giving stand-down order | CBC News

 He said the drone was "clearly over international waters."
 It would have "made a big, big difference" if someone had been inside, he said.

-Trump summoned his top national security advisers and congressional leaders to the White House for a briefing on Thursday.
-Attendees included Secretary of State Mike Pompeo, national security adviser John Bolton, CIA Director Gina Haspel, Joint Chiefs Chairman Gen. Joseph Dunford, acting Defence Secretary Patrick Shanahan and Army Secretary Mark Esper, whom Trump has said he'll nominate as Pentagon chief.
+Trump summoned his top national security advisers and congressional leaders to the White House for a briefing on Thursday, including Secretary of State Mike Pompeo and National Security Adviser John Bolton.

 Airspace dispute